 - 1.5.1.
-The existing office building occupies the front of the site with a grass verge along the road planted with specimen trees.
-The extensive car park at the rear is bordered on the eastern side by a strip of planting and woodland - 1.5.2.
-The topographical survey shows the ground levels are between 84 to 85 metre on a relatively flat site. - 1.5.3.
+The former existing office building occupied the front of the site with a grass verge along the road planted with specimen trees.
+To the rear there was formerly a car park which is bordered on the eastern side by a strip of planting and woodland.
+With the building now demolished, with the exception of the hole once housing the basements, the site is relatively flat and covered with material of gravel composition. - 1.5.2.
+The topographical survey shows the ground levels are between 84 to 85 metres on a relatively flat site. - 1.5.3.
 A wide grass verge borders the road.
-The hard surface car park occupies most of the ground to the rear with shrub beds on the northern side and with hedges defining the tree line strips of soft landscape along much of the eastern boundary - 1.5.4.
-Several of the trees appear to predate the industrial development of the site with which include the two crack willows.
-The sycamores may have been self-seeded with field maples planted possibly originating as hedging stock - 1.5.5.
+Soil has been stripped along this eastern boundary extending into the root protection area of some of the trees. - 1.5.4.
+Several of the trees appear to predate the industrial development of the site which include the two crack willows.
+The sycamores may have been self-seeded with field maples possibly originating as hedging stock. - 1.5.5.
 Welwyn Hatfield Council Tree Preservation Order titled 'Land adjoining car park off Peartree Lane & Broadwater Road Welwyn' number 780 and a dated 2018.
 The strip of planting to the rear of the car park is within the area marked G2, which is listed as 'Trees G2 Poplar, willow, lime, acers sp. maple, alder and hawthorn'.
 The number of trees protected is not given in this listing (See Appendix A) - 1.5.6.
 Other trees within the site are currently not protected by a Tree Preservation Order, they are not growing within a Conservation Area, and are not protected by any other Planning Legislation.
-This situation may change, and the client is advised to make further inquiries prior to any tree work. - 1.5.7 Geological Description:
+This situation may change, and the client is advised to make further inquiries prior to any tree work. - 1.5.7.
+The site boundary along the road frontage has not been defined, and the client is advised to clarify the site boundary as the trees growing along Broadwater Road may be outside the client's ownership. - 1.5.8 Geological Description:

-Bedrock Geology: Lewes Nodular and Seaford Chalk Formation

-Superficial Deposits: the property lies on the Kesgrave formation of sands and gravels
+Bedrock Geology: Lewes Nodular and Seaford Chalk Formation Superficial Deposits: the property lies on the Kesgrave formation of sands and gravels.

-1.5.8 Soil

-Soilscape 6:

-Freely draining slightly acid loamy soils
+- 1.5.9 Soil - Soilscape 6: Freely draining slightly acid loamy soils.